Fluorescence Diving in Bali

 Marine Organism

-There are some considerations in many diving group that a strong UV or blue light torches may damaged the coral and marine organism.
-In fact, all night dives raise this threat – any light might disturb marine life, or interrupt their behavior, or put them vulnerable to predators during the night dives.
+There are some considerations in many diving groups that strong UV or blue light torches may damage the coral and marine organisms.
+In fact, all-night dives raise this threat – any light might disturb marine life, interrupt their behavior, or make them vulnerable to predators during the night dives.

-Not that fluoro torch could cause substantive damaged underwater – the light spread covered wide and not on one spot and mostly only a few seconds at most on one point.
-The energy levels from the torches are lower than those from natural UV sunlights.
+Not that fluoro torch could cause substantive damage underwater – the light spread covered wide and not on one spot and mostly only a few seconds at most on one point.
+The energy levels from the torches are lower than those from natural UV sunlight.

 Night Diving